ew367/CellPower/README.md

 ```

-A longer tutorial that explores the full functionality of the BrainPower package is available here
+A longer tutorial that explores the full functionality of the BrainPower package will be available shortly.

 # Acknowledgements